TAMU-CPT/gdrive-folders-for-student-data/README.md

-# Batch Google Drive Folder Script
+# Batch Google Drive Folder Utilities

 At the end of each semester we have students deposit datasets to a folder named after them (for our ease of administration).